arjun-satish90/arjun-satish90.github.io/about.md

 published: true
 ---

-Currently I am Data scientist at [Feature Labs](https://www.featurelabs.com/) in Boston, MA working on [automated feature engineering](https://towardsdatascience.com/automated-feature-engineering-in-python-99baf11cc219).
-Previously, I was a member of the [EDIFES research team](https://arpa-e.energy.gov/?q=slick-sheet-project/virtual-building-energy-audits) at Case Western Reserve University developing a data science platform for virtual energy audits.
-I'm an avid data science advocate and communicator on [Towards Data Science](http://medium.com/@williamkoehrsen/)
+Currently I am a data scientist at [Cortex Building Intelligence](https://cortexintel.com) in New York City building tools to help commercial office buildings operate more efficiently with data science.
+Previously, I was a data scientist at Feature Labs, working on automated feature engineering and solving data science problems for customers.
+In college at Case Western Reserve University, I was a member of the [EDIFES research team](https://arpa-e.energy.gov/?q=slick-sheet-project/virtual-building-energy-audits) developing a data science platform for virtual energy audits.
+I'm an avid data science advocate and communicator on [Towards Data Science](http://medium.com/@williamkoehrsen/) where I write about an article per week on data science topics.
+All my articles are free because I believe in allowing everyone equal access to information.

 *****

 ### More Information